chinamike65/hugo-tuolesi/content/book2/book2en.md

 "In the center of Manzha, all heaven and man are pure and auspicious, the treasure of perfection" and finally put the top tower on it.

-"Immeasurable and boundless dust, as many seas, are solemnly listed, and the guru deity, the Three Jewels, make offerings, and I pray for mercy to benefit all people and accept them.
+"Immeasurable and boundless dust, as many seas, are solemnly listed, and the guru deity, the Three Jewels of Refuge, make offerings, and I pray for mercy to benefit all people and accept them.
 I have prayed for blessings."

 Then the top pavilion was taken down and offered seven offerings to the Mandala, "The earth is covered with fragrant flowers and brocades, and the sun and moon are all around Xumi.
 138 Mandala's intention is to make offerings to all Buddha temples, and everyone climbs the pure land to pray and benefit."
 Put the building on it, and when you recite this Mantra Mantra, "Odang is as strong as Rena Mandala Gunya Dayami", sprinkle the jewels, this is a very complete offering.